 The North Pacific Albacore Tuna troll fishery is operated under a treaty between the governments of Canada and the United States (US) which allows Canadian and US vessels to fish inside both Canadian and US waters.
-Data on incidental catches of sharks in Canadian waters by Canadian vessels in the tuna troll fishery in 1995 - 2015 were provided by J. Holmes (DFO Pacific Region, pers. comm) and include capture date, georeferenced capture location, and discards (pieces) based on fisher logbooks.
-There were no incidental catches of sharks in Canadian waters recorded by US vessels in the tuna troll fishery (J. Childers, NOAA, pers. comm).
+Data on incidental catches of sharks in Canadian waters by Canadian vessels in the tuna troll fishery in 1995 - 2018, and include capture date, georeferenced capture location, and discards (pieces) based on fisher logbooks (J. Holmes and K. Daniels, DFO Pacific Region, pers. comm).
 The quality and completeness of the discard information is unknown, although the quality is thought to increase from about 2006 onwards (J. Holmes, DFO Pacific Region, pers. comm).
-Blue Shark catches were converted to estimated catch weight using mean weight per piece (21.07 kg) from logbooks for the 1999 - 2004 groundfish longline fishery.
+Blue Shark catches were converted to estimated catch weight using mean weight per piece (24.57 kg) from logbooks for the 1999 - 2004 groundfish longline fishery.